 This is the best Filipino Chicken Adobo with Coconut milk, aka "Adobo Sa Gata."
 This is not your typical traditional adobo chicken recipe.
 I prefer this version to the traditional Chicken Adobo.
 This ultra-famous chicken dish from the Philippines is all about flavor.
 It is salty, sour, and a little sweet and creamy from the coconut.

-With all the different variations of Chicken Adobo, this Adobo Sa Gata is my favorite way of preparing Chicken Adobo.
+My family and I love different variations of Chicken Adobo, but this Adobo Sa Gata is my favorite way of preparing adobo sa manok.

 Ingredients

 - Prepare your adobo chicken marinade.
-Combine all the marinade ingredients in a bowl with a lid.
+Combine all the marinade ingredients in a bowl with a lid.⅓ cup cane vinegar, ⅓ cup low-sodium soy sauce, 4 tablespoon brown sugar, 8 garlic cloves, 1 teaspoon whole black peppercorn, 3 bay leaves

-- Add the chicken thighs to the marinade.
+- Add the chicken to the marinade.
 Cover.
-Marinate for 1 hour or for best results overnight.
+Marinate for 30 minutes or for best results overnight.2 lbs of a mixture of chicken thighs and drumsticks

 - In a large skillet, brown your chicken pieces on all sides.
 Do not crowd, do it in batches.